yasmiyazaki/cc8-solo-api2/README.md

 ## Introduction

 This was created during my time as a student at Code Chrysalis.
-This RESTful API provides features to create, update, delete and read user data on your own.
+This RESTful API provides features to create, update, delete and read OnePiece data.

 ## Overview of Topics